 So, I built an entry level productivity/workstation PC for my friend.
 He wanted it to perform as fast as it can in video editing and other basic tasks at the budget of around $550.
-He didn’t wanted it for gaming and wanted to use the fastest cpu, ram, storage devices etc. for this price.
+He didn’t want it for gaming and wanted to use the fastest CPU, RAM, storage devices etc. for this price.

 So I went for the following parts:-